pietroalbini/travis-migrate/README.md

 trying to preserve as much data and settings as possible.
 It was built by the Rust Infrastructure team to migrate all the repositories in our organizations.

-In addition to the [data migrated by Travis itself][data-migrated], the tool:
+In addition to the [migration steps performed by Travis itself][data-migrated], the tool:

 * Migrates all the cron jobs configured in the repository
 * Migrates the required status checks in the repository's protected branches

+You need Rust 1.31.0 or greater in order to use this tool.
+Made by [Pietro Albini](https://www.pietroalbini.org) and released under the MIT license.

 > When the tool was written the Migration API was limited to beta testers.
 If
 > you can't access it you need to contact Travis Support and ask them to enable
 > it on the users/organizations you want to migrate.

-You need Rust 1.31.0 or greater in order to use this tool.
-Made by [Pietro Albini](https://www.pietroalbini.org) and released under the MIT license.

 [data-migrated]: https://docs.travis-ci.com/user/open-source-repository-migration/#what-information-will-be-transferred-to-travis-cicom
 [org]: https://travis-ci.org